Table of Content:

 The advantages of this door include enjoying a modern aesthetic and at the same time saving more space.
 Since the door folds up, it does not take up as much space when opened.

 This can be ideal depending on the amount of space available within the property.
-The only problem with these doors would be the initial cost, which is much more than the sliding glass door.
+The only problem with these doors would be the initial cost, which is much more than the sliding glass door options.

-The roll-up glass door is just as the name suggests, as its movement pattern works vertically.
+The roll-up sliding glass door options are just as the name suggests, as its movement pattern works vertically.
 This means that when the door is opened, it slides upwards and reveals the rest of the property.

 The entire door is made of glass-like panels that extend from one end to the other.
 These details can be customised depending on what the owner is looking for.